 Figure 2. a) Location of the 11 geophysical survey blocks in the Edmonton-Calgary Corridor (ECC), Alberta.
-The type of geophysical survey completed and when it was completed are provided on each survey block. b) Location of the two survey blocks near Three Hills and Cochrane, Alberta, discussed in this report.
-Inset map depicts the location of the ECC, Alberta.
+The type of geophysical survey completed and when it was completed are provided on each survey block. b) Location of the survey block near Drayton Valley, Alberta.
+Inset depicts the location of the ECC, Alberta.

 Second, the selection of the ECC for AEM and AM surveying was influenced by the widespread availability of existing surface and subsurface geological and geophysical data in the region (Table 1).
 These data are needed to validate the results and interpretations of the AEM and AM survey data.
 If the interpretation of AEM and AM survey data correlates with geological data and ground and downhole geophysical data, then AEM and AM surveying techniques could be used to interpret the geological framework in those areas that have limited subsurface geological and geophysical data.
-In such areas, AEM and AM surveys may provide a more time- and cost-efficient means to acquire continuous, high-quality geological data than traditional drilling methods and geological mapping investigations.
+In such areas, AEM and AM surveys may provide a more time- and cost-effective means to acquire continuous, high-quality geological data than traditional drilling methods and geological mapping investigations.

 Third, the geological setting of the ECC is such that aquifer complexes can occur at various depths and have a variety of sediment and rock properties.
-Low-frequency (30 and 90 hertz [Hz]), GEOTEM® time-domain surveys were completed to provide greater penetration depths and summary electromagnetic (EM) and magnetic data to improve the delineation of regional-scale geological strata in the ECC.
-The AGS and ESRD tested the RESOLVE® frequency-domain survey in areas where more detailed resolution of the near-surface geology was required.
+Low-frequency (30 and 90 hertz [Hz]), GEOTEM[®] timedomain surveys were completed to provide greater penetration depths and summary electromagnetic (EM) and magnetic data to improve the delineation of regional-scale geological strata in the ECC.
+The AGS and ESRD tested the RESOLVE[®] frequency-domain survey in areas where more detailed resolution of the near-surface geology was required.
 A simplified cross-section of the geological setting is depicted in Figure 3.
 Table 1.
 Data sources and types available to validate airborne-electromagnetic (AEM) and airborne-magnetic (AM) geophysical data in the Edmonton-Calgary Corridor, Alberta.
 Abbreviations: ESRD, Alberta Environment and Sustainable Resource Development; AGS, Alberta Geological Survey; ERCB, Energy Resources Conservation Board.